csc-training/hip-programming/streams/README.md

 #### Compile and execute

 ```
-make async_case1
+make async_case2
-sbatch async_case1.sh
+sbatch async_case2.sh
 ```

+### Results

+Check the new output slurm file

 Is your code faster?
 Why?

-### Case 2
+### Case 3

-Copy the async_case1.cpp to async_case2.cpp and edit below the previous code (before the deallocation of the memory)
+Copy the async_case2.cpp to async_case3.cpp and edit below the previous code (before the deallocation of the memory)

 1) Now, make a loop and send the data from host to device through streams
 2) Similar for the kernsl